alihaider1264/Duplicate-Remover/README.md

-##Updates
+## Updates

-Updates to move videos from one folder to another Tested with 37000 images.
+Updated to move videos from one folder to another Tested with 37000 images.

 ## Find Duplicate and Similar Images